alaaalmalki2013-source/IraqiAccountingSystem/replit.md

 The system is built as a single-page application with a modern and professional UI/UX, supporting full RTL and responsive design.

 **UI/UX Decisions:**
+- **Language Support:** Bilingual system supporting Arabic and English with infrastructure for easy switching.
+Language preference saved in localStorage.
+Currently Arabic UI only (English translation application in progress).
 - **Dark/Light Mode:** Fully functional dark mode with comprehensive support across all components.
 Toggle switch in header saves user preference.
 Implemented using Tailwind's class-based strategy with dark class applied to `document.documentElement`.
 - **Color Scheme:** Utilizes a modern color palette with primary (vibrant blue), secondary (purple), and accent (turquoise) colors, along with functional colors for revenues (green), expenses (red), and warnings (amber).
 All colors include dark mode variants.
 - **Gradients:** Modern gradients are used for dashboard cards, sidebar, and active buttons.